zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/iceegen-getsectioncreate-method.md

 ## <a name="parameters"></a>Parameter
  `name`
- [in] Ein Zeiger auf eine Zeichenfolge, die den Namen des zu erstellenden Abschnitts angibt.
+ [in] A pointer to a string that specifies the name of the section to be created.

  `flags`
- [in] Flags, die Optionen angeben.
+ [in] Flags that specify options.

  `section`
- [out] Ein Zeiger auf die im Abschnitt neu erstellten Code.
+ [out] A pointer to the newly created code section.

 ## <a name="remarks"></a>Hinweise
- Rufen Sie `GetSectionCreate` nur dann, wenn Sie Anforderungen an die speziellen Bereich verfügen, die nicht von anderen Methoden behandelt werden.
+ Call `GetSectionCreate` only if you have special section requirements that are not handled by other methods.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]